Republican redistricting proposal not quite what Democratic lawmakers asked for

 Although some Democratic legislators and Gov. Tony Evers have supported nonpartisan redistricting in the past, they almost immediately issued a resounding rejection of Assembly Republicans' effort to fast-track a vote on the issue at a time when two lawsuits challenging existing maps could be taken up by the new liberal majority on the Wisconsin Supreme Court.

-The Republican bill is scheduled for a floor vote in the Assembly on Thursday, just two days after it was unveiled.
+The Republican bill was unveiled by a coalition of GOP lawmakers and is scheduled for a floor vote in the Assembly on Thursday, just two days after it was announced.

 People are also reading…